ajb96817/rpnlatex/README.md

 ## Features

-  * Cross-platform, with a simple and flexible interface suited for mobile or desktop.
+  * Open source and cross-platform, with a simple and flexible interface suited for mobile or desktop.
   * Print-quality, instantaneous rendering of math formulas as you edit.
   * Operates entirely from the keyboard; no mouse actions or menu items to select.
   * Generates LaTeX-compatible code but does not require knowledge of LaTeX.
   * Almost everything normally found in mathematical books and papers can be quickly typeset with the built-in keybindings.
   * Build up formulas piece by piece in an intuitive way using a stack-based method.
+  * Symbolic algebra and calculus operations and numerical facilities are provided.
   * Math formulas can be intermixed with normal text, with font styles, section headers, etc., and arranged into a document structure.
   * Documents can be kept in local browser storage, or saved to files.
   * Comprehensive user manual included.